drush-ops/drush/README.txt

      - create an alias to drush.php:
        $ alias drush='php /path/to/drush/drush.php'
-       (this goes into .profile or .bash_aliases in your home folder)
+       (this goes into .profile or .bash_aliases in your home folder) ALSO
+     - To allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the the .profile file in your home folder.

   3. Start using drush by running "drush" from your Drupal root directory.